Matthieu-Carreau/Artificial-Intelligence-for-Joint-Amplitude-Analysis/readme.md

 https://storage.googleapis.com/mediapipe-models/pose_landmarker/pose_landmarker_heavy/float16/latest/pose_landmarker_heavy.task

-Liter models are also available at https://developers.google.com/mediapipe/solutions/vision/pose_landmarker .
+Lighter models are also available at https://developers.google.com/mediapipe/solutions/vision/pose_landmarker .

 3. Organize your bag recordings with RGB-D data in separated folders for each patient, the name of the folder should be an integer identifying the patient.